AswinPKumar01/100-Days-of-Code/Day 30: Find the Highest Altitude/README.md

 - Initialize variables high and curr to 0, representing the highest altitude reached and the current altitude, respectively.

-- Iterate over the elements i in the gain list.

-- Add the value of i to the curr variable, representing the current altitude.
+- Iterate over the elements i in the gain list and add the value of i to the curr variable, representing the current altitude.

 - Update the high variable by taking the maximum value between the current high and curr.
 This ensures that high always stores the highest altitude reached so far.